jeevabalusamy/job-browser-ios-app/README.md

 - **Localization**: English is implemented as the base language, with Apple's modern String Catalogs (`.xcstrings`) set up to facilitate seamless future localization expansions.

 ## Known Issue
 - **No Search Results State Message**: MockAPI returns a 404 error instead of an empty set when no search results are found.
+So app will display it 404 error instead of no results found.

+## Demo
+<video src="https://github.com/user-attachments/assets/fb0e69c1-6605-471a-a008-306dff342b24" width="600" controls></video>